 Ajahn Juan is revered by many Thai Buddhists in the same way a saint would be in the Christian tradition, and the chedi contains a shrine to Ajhan Juan with a statue and some fragments of his bones and hair.

-Start of the walk up Phu Tok
+Walk up Phu Tok

 After visiting the chedi carry on straight along the road to the start of the walk to the top of Phu Tok.
 The walk has 7 levels representing the 7 stages in the path to enlightenment in Buddhist theology.
 Levels 1 to 4 are reached by a straight ascent up wooden and stone stairs.
 This part of the walk is the most physically demanding.

-Walkway on level 5 of Phu Tok
+Level 4 of Phu Tok

 At the top of the 4th level of Wat Phu Tok you have the option to go either left or right.
 The right hand path takes you to the rickety wooden walkways and stairs from which you get the best views.
 The left hand path takes you straight to the shrines.
 If you are fairly good with heights and reasonably physically fit then we recommend that you go up via the right hand path and back around the hill via the path you see on the left which goes past the shrines.